jwdevantier/gcgen/docs/getting_started/index.rst

 is run.

-By contrast :ref:`generators <sec-ref-generators>` are functions in a gcgen file (see next paragraph), which is mostly useful generating files from scratch, where number and naming of the files is dynamic and depends on some input data or model.
+By contrast :ref:`generators <sec-ref-generators>` are functions in a gcgen file (see next paragraph), which are mostly useful when generating files, where the number and naming of the files is dynamic and depends on some input data or model.

 Each snippet and generator are passed two objects, an :ref:`emitter <sec-ref-emitter>` as mentioned before, and a